koulkoudakis/2143-OOP-Burton/Assignments/A05/README.md

 > Often confused with the sitcom, friends are functions that allow access to private attributes from outside the class, as if it were a private member function.
 This is like giving your house keys to a trusted distant family member for use in case of emergency or house-sitting.

 #### Inheritance
 > This is basically the concept of having one class being based upon another, more general class.
-For example, a tiger would inherit certain common traits from the feline class (such as having four legs).
+For example, a tiger (child class) would inherit certain common traits from the (parent) feline class (such as having four legs).
 That feline class may inherit traits from the vertabrate class (having bones).
 This may save a lot of time and effort in having to define all necessary attributes separately for two classes that only have slight differences (eg. Lion and Tiger class should just inherit from the feline class).

 #### Instance variable
 > This is a variable that is specific to one instance of a class.
 DNA sequence would be an attribute that is unique to each person object (with the exception of twins).